 Fury and Natasha have sort of a weird father/daughter relationship.

-At least that's the impression I got by the way they reacted to each other's injuries/(faked) death.
+Look at the way they reacted to each other's injuries/(faked) death.

 Fury will keep in touch with/tabs on Maria, Coulson, Natasha, and his other favorite agents.